-As the market leader, we make future oriented decisions to position Evertz to extend our competitive lead, by providing our customers with clean, technologically superior solutions.
+As a leader in our technology sector, we are continuously looking forward to position Evertz to lead; reaching out to current and new market customers with clean, technologically superior solutions.
 As the market leader, we are well positioned with numerous, large exciting opportunities to capitalize on this in the coming year.
 Evertz is built upon the long-term vision of generating value and sustainable success through continuous investment in technology while maintaining a vigilant focus on operating discipline.